d-lord/d-lord.github.io/_posts/2020-12-26-automator-quick-action-notes.md

 ## The problem

-Here it is: **All three of those programs aren't available in the default environment Automator runs scripts in**.

 The workflow depends on:
   * `image2webp`, which depends on:
     * `cwebp` (installed via homebrew)
     * `imagemagick` (installed via homebrew)

+Here's the problem: **All three of those programs aren't available in the default environment Automator runs scripts in**.

 `image2webp` lives in my `~/bin` folder, along with a bunch of other home-grown scripts that I have in my `$PATH`.
 The other two are in `/usr/local/bin` as usual.